ArtTomic/ArtTomic/README.md

 -INT Phighting/Regretevator/Rain world/HLVRAI

 (INT with caution)
-if you are hateful when it comes to ships, aka hating them just because you dont like them.(unless you're joking/or it's a proship obv) idc what you like just don't be hateful and we'll slay
+if you are hateful when it comes to ships, aka hating them just because you do not like them (unless you're joking/or it's a proship obviously) idc what you like just don't be hateful and we'll slay

--DNI Hazbin or Helluva/The Coffin of Andy and Leyley/Homophobic/Transphobic etc/Medstaff enojoyers(JOKE)/people who sexualize Biograft..it's 4
+-DNI Hazbin or Helluva/The Coffin of Andy and Leyley/Homophobic/Transphobic etc/Medstaff enjoyers(JOKE)/people who sexualize Biograft..it's 4

 I am very sensitive be nice :(